What is Direct Primary Care (DPC)?

 In DPC, you pay a flat monthly membership fee, usually around the size of your cell phone bill.
 You can pay with your credit card or direct checking withdrawal—no more clipboards with pages of insurance paperwork, guessing what the co-pay is and still getting a bill months later.

 If it seems like everything is a subscription these days, that’s because it’s the best way for a business to offer a high-quality service and excellent support over a long period of time.
 What if Netflix nickel-and-dimed you for every episode of The Crown you watched?
 It would be awful, that’s what.
 DPC is like Netflix: you get access to nearly unlimited care for one low monthly price.
+This is healthcare like you’ve never experienced it.

 It’s time to get Proactive, instead of just reactive.